Prostate Cancer Screening & Diagnosis

 Prostate cancer is a serious disease that is slow to develop, mainly in older men.
 Typical symptoms, including urinary problems, may not appear at all in the early stages.

-Speak with your primary care provider about your personal risk factors and to help determine if a prostate screening is right for you.
+Speak with your primary care provider about your personal risk factors and whether a prostate screening is right for you.

 Types of Prostate Screenings We Perform